awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

     This means that implementations MUST NOT fail based on the frame size in the message header alone, and MUST check the first frame in the message.
-    We allow this is because the Frame Size input is idependent of Max Body Size, and thus expresses a user intent that should not be conflated with Max Body Size.
+    We allow this is because the Frame Size input is independent of Max Body Size.
+    Frame Size expresses a user intent on encrypt that should not be conflated with the user intent for Max Body Size on decrypt.

 ### Max Header Size